 Dame Farm, in the heart of Snake Den, is a working farm run by several generations of the Dame Family.
 The Dame Family Farm buildings have been placed on the National Register of Historic Places and restored to the period in which they were built (circa.
 1760s through 1925).
-The farm is a living museum, open to the public and dedicated to the preservation of the rural way of life, of a time when the farmer lived in harmony with the land and its inhabitants.
-The Rhode Island Department of Environmental Management has developed educational displays and natural trails have been provided with the aid of the Audubon Society of Rhode Island and the Rhode Island Historical Farm, Inc. 94 Brown Ave., Johnston, 401) 949-3657
+The farm is a living museum, open to the public and dedicated to the preservation of the rural way of life, a time when the farmer lived in harmony with the land and its inhabitants.
+The Rhode Island Department of Environmental Management has developed educational displays, and natural trails have been provided with the aid of the Audubon Society of Rhode Island and the Rhode Island Historical Farm, Inc. 94 Brown Ave., Johnston, 401-949-3657

 Coggeshall Farm Museum

-the living museum portrays a 1790s coastal farm.
+The living museum portrays a 1790s coastal farm.
 Coggeshall is a working farm with early breeds of livestock and heirloom garden.
 Buildings include barn, spring house, blacksmith shop and privy.
 200-year-old farmhouse is under restoration.
 Poppasquash Rd., Bristol, 401-253-9062, www.coggeshallfarm.org

 Mount Hope Farm

-The Newport Restoration Foundation has assembled and restored these Colonial farm buildings, featuring an operating windmill (circa 1812), British General Prescott's Guard House and a country store.
-The visitor can stroll the walks, or woodland paths, feed the ducks and geese at pond side or enjoy the herb garden's aroma and color.
+The Newport Restoration Foundation has assembled and restored these Colonial farm buildings, featuring an operating windmill (circa 1812), British General Prescott's guard house and a country store.
+The visitor can stroll the walks or woodland paths, feed the ducks and geese at pond side or enjoy the herb garden's aroma and color.
 2009 West Main Rd., Middletown, 401-847-6230, www.newportrestoration.org

 This 265-acre site is a working farm in Jamestown with heritage breeds of cattle, sheep, horses, chickens and a large garden.
-A two-mile walking trail, with alternate shorter routes provides breathtaking views of farmland and Narragansett Bay.
+A two-mile walking trail with alternate shorter routes provides breathtaking views of farmland and Narragansett Bay.
 Self-guided walking brochure describes history of the farm, region, current farm products, the surrounding natural resources and seasonal cycles of the farm.
-School programs special events and workshops available as well as farm tours for garden clubs, church groups, historic organizations and more.
+School programs, special events and workshops available as well as farm tours for garden clubs, church groups, historic organizations and more.
 455 North Rd., Jamestown, 401-423-0005, www.historicnewengland.org

-This 300-acre working farm overlooking Narragansett Bay, is a rare example of one of the original plantation farms of the Colonial era.
+This 300-acre working farm overlooking Narragansett Bay is a rare example of one of the original plantation farms of the Colonial era.
 The farmhouse (circa 1750) is surrounded by fields, barns, high stone walls and a family cemetery, and it was a site of Revolutionary activity.
-In cultivation since the time of the Narragansett Indians, today the farm is managed as a community supported farm and is Rhode Island Certified Organic.
+In cultivation since the time of the Narragansett Indians, today the farm is managed as a community-supported farm and is Rhode Island Certified Organic.
 House museum, hiking trails, organic seedlings and produce.
 2325 Boston Neck Rd., North Kingstown, 401-295-1030, www.historicnewengland.org

 South County Museum

-Unique museum with seven interactive exhibit buildings where visitors can experience nineteenth-century life as it was in the towns, on the farms and on the sea.
+Unique museum with seven interactive exhibit buildings where visitors can experience 19th-century life as it was in the towns, on the farms and on the sea.
 Costumed interpreters and traditional artisans bring the Victorian era alive.
 Strathmore St.,

 Narragansett, 401-783-5400, www.southcountymuseum.org